katrotz/github-explorer/README.md

 - Written in TypeScript | ES2015
 - Linted using [tslint](https://github.com/palantir/tslint)
+- Tests basic functionality with jasmine
 - Uses the UI Library [Clarity UI](https://vmware.github.io/clarity/)
 - Live preview can be found [here](http://katrotz.space/github-explorer/angular)

 ### React
 - Written in JSX | ES2015
 - Unfortunately did not finish due to time constraints.
 Would have been linted using eslint.
+- Tests basic functionality with jest and enzyme
 - Uses the UI Library [Ant Design](https://ant.design/index-cn)
 - Live preview can be found [here](http://katrotz.space/cc/github-explorer/packages/angular/dist/repos/what)